Clinical Program Manager Jobs in USA with Visa Sponsorship

 Which visa types cover Clinical Program Manager roles?

-The H-1B is the most common path and covers the vast majority of sponsored Clinical Program Manager positions.
+The H-1B visa is the most common path and covers the vast majority of sponsored Clinical Program Manager positions.
 Canadians and Mexicans may qualify under the TN visa using the Medical/Health Services Manager category.
 Applicants with exceptional records in healthcare program leadership could explore the O-1A, though that standard is high.
 Green card sponsorship through EB-2 or EB-3 is also available for long-term hires.

 How do I find Clinical Program Manager jobs that offer visa sponsorship?